The Practice of Impromptu Speeches

 It is recorded that a runner will train about 40 miles per week for five years to prepare for a race.
 Can you imagine running 10,000 miles over the course of five years just for a 100-yard dash?!

 Spiritual disciplines are an investment.
-They prepare you for now and the future and eternity.
+They prepare you for now, the future, and eternity.

 But where are the men?
 The spiritual “gymnasiums” are empty.
 Statistics reveal there are more women who read, study, and attend church than men.
-Is this because women are more spiritually minded and mature than men?
+Is this because women are more spiritually minded and mature?
 No. It is because men have weighed themselves down with worldly pursuits, and, to put it bluntly, lack the moral purity which restricts their ability to access the knowledge of God.

 Exercise is never easy at first.
 All of the spiritual disciplines require rigorous practice.
 Take memorizing Scripture, for instance.
 If I want to commit a verse to memory, I have to write it on a 3 x 5 card and say it over and over, frontward and backward.
 Then I write it with some words missing, gradually writing and rewriting the verse (around 44 times) until, finally, I have it memorized.
 And this is just for one verse!
 Virtue requires the same practice.